bellingcat/EDGAR/README.md

     - Match the GAAP tags with their plain English term
     - Keep a database of orphan tags, and add them into the dictionary, manually

-This method was challenging to design and implement, but it has been very rewarding to see that the resulting dataset in most cases matches and is in some cases more accurate than other easily accessible data sources.
-It's hard to say overall what is better without implementing a systematic audit.
-Obviously, it is not going to be as accurate or as complete as a S&P Global or Bloomberg subscription.
-But it's good enough for me to use in my own projects such as [Market Inference](https://www.marketinference.com/) and [Graham](https://graham.marketinference.com/info).
-The dataset I have created is of comparable accuracy to what you can find on yahoo Finance, but spans a wider time frame.
+The quality of any programatically produced fincial dataset is not going to be as accurate or as complete as a S&P Global or Bloomberg subscription.
+The dataset I have created is of comparable accuracy to what you can find on Yahoo Finance, but spans a wider time frame, and is good enough for me to use in my own projects such as [Market Inference](https://www.marketinference.com/) and [Graham](https://graham.marketinference.com/info).

 I believe we can keep improving this dataset – with your help!
 Please report inconsistencies to me and I will do my best to improve the existing method.
 I also am designing an entirely new method that I will implement early next year, based on the scraping of tables embedded in yearly/quarterly reports.
 This will solve the most obvious weakness of the current dataset, which is the paucity of information on those foreign firms that do not use GAAP tags to report their financial data.